davidchiles/FireSnoop/readme.md

 ```
 1st Packet: 8102...(payload)
 2nd Packet: 02...(payload)
-3rd Packet : 03...(payload)
+3rd Packet: 03...(payload)
-4th Packet : 8400...(payload)
+4th Packet: 8400...(payload)
 ```
-So in this case the first packet's counter is 81, in Hex, which is 129 in decimal and `129%128` is 1.
+So in this case the first packet's counter is 81, in Hex, which is 129 in decimal and `129%128 = 1`.
 That looks to be how the counter works.
 The counter goes from 0 to 128 (may be off by one) then for starting packets 128 is added to it.

 But the counter increments on every message sent.